 Most PRoWs cross private land and it is usually the responsibility of the landowner or occupier to ensure that the path is safe and usable.
 As in other circumstances, landowners have a duty of care towards anyone accessing their land and must take reasonable steps to prevent injury.
 It is illegal to prevent the public accessing a PRoW or to give misleading information in order to deter them.

-It is the County Council who is responsible for overseeing PRoWs in Cumbria and protecting them from misuse.
-The County Council also do a lot of work improving PRoWs and have been working in Aldingham over 2011-12 to ensure all the paths are usable.
+It is Westmorland & Furness Council who is responsible for overseeing PRoWs in Cumbria and protecting them from misuse.
+They also do a lot of work improving PRoWs and have been working in Aldingham over 2011-12 to ensure all the paths are usable.

 The Parish Council has no duties to protect or improve footpaths, but does help look after them.